Q: Why does the map use non-latin characters (ie. Chinese, Thai, Cyrillic) in certain areas?

 Q: I’m building a project for my company but we aren’t making money off of it, can I get a free API key?

-A: Any project for a commercial entity regardless of if the end results are being sold, used internally only, or given away to the public on your website for free still requires a commercial API license.
-In limited situations ADSBx may choose to allow non-profit, research, or educational entities access to the API at reduced or no charge, in these situations such entities must meet all other requirements including hosting a feeder.
+A: Any project for a commercial entity regardless of if the end results are being sold or used internally requires a commercial API license.
+In very limited situations ADSBexchange.com may choose to allow non-profit, research, or educational entities access to the historical data or API at reduced fee, in these situations such entities must meet all other requirements including hosting a feeder.
 ADSBexchange.com API pricing is 1/100th of the cost of ADS-B data available anywhere else.